 Integrated Dermatology Group of Reston

 Psoriasis is an ongoing struggle for a number of women and men, who may feel self-conscious about the formation of patches and scales on their skin.
 These issues are especially frustrating when they occur on the face and cannot be readily concealed.
+About 50% of people who have psoriasis experience symptoms on their face.

 Continue reading to learn the different treatment options that can alleviate psoriasis symptoms and restore a clear and healthy complexion.